The never-ending experiment… (part 4)

 15 “ The Lord God took the man and put him in the garden of Eden to work and keep it.
 16 And the Lord God commanded the man, saying, “You may surely eat of every tree of the garden, 17 but of the tree of the knowledge of good and evil you shall not eat, for in the day that you eat of it you shall surely die” (Genesis 2:15-17).

 God gave Adam a clear command.
-Adam had unrestricted access to all but one tree, with a consequence for disobedience—death.
+Adam had unrestricted access to eat from all but one tree, with a consequence for disobedience—death.
 Soon after, Eve was created as a suitable helper to Adam.
-Scripture tells us that they were naked and not ashamed, so they were living in a state of innocence.
+Scripture tells us that they were naked and not ashamed.
 Now, while Scripture doesn’t explicitly state that God gave Eve the command directly, it’s evident she was aware of it.

 Consider the dialogue that took place in the garden of Eden, initiated by the serpent:

-1 “Did God really say, ‘You must not eat from any tree in the garden?’
-2 The woman said to the serpent, ‘We may eat fruit from the trees in the garden, 3 but God did say, ‘You must not eat fruit from the tree that is in the middle of the garden, and you must not touch it, or you will die .’
-4 ‘You will not surely die,’ the serpent said to the woman.
+1 “Did God actually say, ‘You shall not eat of any tree in the garden?’
+2 And the woman said to the serpent, ‘We may eat of the fruit of the trees in the garden, 3 but God said, ‘You shall not eat of the fruit of the tree that is in the midst of the garden, neither shall you touch it, lest you die.
+4 But the serpent said to the woman, ‘You will not surely die.’
 5 For God knows that when you eat of it your eyes will be opened, and you will be like God, knowing good and evil.’
-6 When the woman saw that the fruit of the tree was good for food, and pleasing to the eye, and also desirable for gaining wisdom, she took some and ate it.
-She also gave some to her husband who was with her, and he ate it” (Genesis 3:1-6).
+6 So when the woman saw that the tree was good for food, and that it was a delight to the eyes, and that the tree was to be desired to make one wise, she took of its fruit and ate, and she also gave some to her husband who was with her, and he ate” (Genesis 3:1-6).

-Their life in a perfect garden took a shift due to Adam’s disobedience, stemming from Eve’s deception by the serpent, disguised as Satan, also called the devil, or the evil one who actively works against God’s will.
-The serpent began subtly challenging God’s nature.
-He planted a seed of doubt in Eve’s mind that made her question God’s Word and His goodness.
-The deception was to make her think that God was withholding something good from them, despite them being made in the likeness of God and had everything they needed.
-What they didn’t know was evil, but they didn’t need to know evil as it’s not part of God’s nature and since they were created in His image, they inherently knew all that was good.
-Furthermore, it didn’t help that Eve added to God’s Word, saying “…you must not touch it,” which further opened the door for this deception and subsequent temptation.
+So, Adam, fully knowing the command God said to him, willingly disobeyed God by eating the fruit from the forbidden tree that was given to him by Eve.
+Eve was deceived by the serpent, disguised as Satan, also called the devil, or the evil one who actively works against God’s will.
+The serpent planted a seed of doubt in Eve’s mind that made her question God’s Word and His goodness.
+The deception was to make her think that God was withholding something good from them, despite them being made in the image and likeness of God and had everything they needed.
+What they didn’t know was evil, but they didn’t need to know evil because it’s not God’s nature and since they were created in His image, they inherently knew all that was good.
+Furthermore, it didn’t help that Eve didn’t identify the tree she was forbidden to eat from correctly, because we learn in Genesis 2:9 that the tree of life and the tree of the knowledge of good and evil were both in the midst of the garden of Eden, and she added something that God did not say, which was, “…neither shall you touch it.”
+This further opened the door for the deception and temptation.

 Now back in the garden—immediately after eating the fruit from the forbidden tree, a drastic change occurred: